In the Visiting Room

 All visitors must show (or collect) their identification and pick up their pass as they leave the visiting room.
 Visitors should check and make sure they have been handed the correct identification and pass by staff, as sometimes a mistake is made and is not caught until the visitor gets to the processing center requiring them to return to the visiting room to collect the correct items.

-Prisoners who have had contact visits must undergo a search before they are allowed to return to their housing units.
-Some prisons require that the visitor remain in the visiting room until the prisoner has been searched and cleared.
+Incarcerated people who have had contact visits must undergo a search before they are allowed to return to their housing units.
+Some incarcerated people require that the visitor remain in the visiting room until the prisoner has been searched and cleared.
 That process usually takes only a few minutes; but if the visitor is leaving at the end of visiting, there will be many prisoners to be searched at the same time and the wait (if the visitor is required to wait) can take much longer, up to 30 minutes.
 Once allowed to leave the visiting room, the visitor returns to the processing center (either by walking or by prison bus or van) and shows his/her identification and the stamp on his/her hand and surrenders his/her pass.
 He/she is then free to leave prison grounds.